 London St Pancras International is one of the busiest train stations in Britain.
 As a result, it has a large selection of places to eat and shop.
 Eateries at the station include Starbucks, Pret A Manger, and other various bars, coffee shops and restaurants.
 Shops include Marks & Spencer, WHSmith, Boots and many more.

-From Westminster station it’s around 1-hour’s walk to The Tower of London.
+From Westminster station it’s around an hour walk to The Tower of London.
 A stroll northward then eastward along the opposite side of the Thames will take you past the National Theatre, the Millennium Bridge, Shakespeare’s Globe Theatre, London Bridge and Tower Bridge.
-Trainline recommends purchasing an Oyster travel card from any London Underground station for cheaper fares while travelling around London.